StatsWithR/statsr/cran-comments.md

 ## R CMD check results with --as-cran and --run-donttest
 There were no ERRORs or WARNINGs.
-2 NOTES:  (1) new package submission and (2) example in \donttest that takes more than 5 secs
+2 NOTES:  (1) new package submission;  (2) Possibly mis-spelled words in DESCRIPTION:   Bartlett's, Lindley's

+Bartlett and Lindley are proper nouns

+Examples in \donttest take more than 5 secs

 ## Reverse Dependencies